 - A one-page Executive Summary of your venture.
 You will upload this Executive Summary as part of the online application.
 Examples of and/or insights into startup executive summaries can be found here, here, here, and here.

-- An in-person interview with members of the advisory committee for the Startup Grant program.
+- An in-person interview with a member of the advisory committee for the Startup Grant program.
 Date TBD.

 Additional requirements for the grant program would include: